A Lost boy somehow gets even more lost.

 Danny tries to discreetly wipe his face, takes a deep breath, then swallows and takes another, less watery one.
 He shouldn't jump to conclusions.
 This could all still be a trick or... maybe what he heard before was wrong, or maybe these people spend all their time in flying boats...

-Still, he feels light as a feather when he lifts himself up to follow the woman, and it's not all because of the weird gravity of this place.
+Still, he feels light as a feather when he lifts himself up to follow the woman, and it's not because of the lack of gravity.

 Permalink